rltillett/wrangling-genomics/_episodes/00-quality-control.md

 ~~~
 {: .bash}

-However, if you try this on our AWS instance, you'll get an error:
+However, if you try this on our server, you'll get an error like:

 ~~~
 Couldn't get a file descriptor referring to the console
 ~~~
 {: .output}

-This is because the AWS instance we're using doesn't have any web
-browsers installed on it, so the remote computer doesn't know how to
+This is because the server cannot launch a web brower to us, so the remote computer doesn't know how to
 open the file.
 We want to look at the webpage summary reports, so
 let's transfer them to our local computers (i.e. your laptop).